-D111110 6-18 Optics and Electromagnetism L-3, T-1, P-0 4 Credits Prerequi site (if any): Introduction to Quantum Mecha nics desirable
+BTPH106-18 Optics and Electromagnetism L-3, T-1, P-0 4 Credits

+Prerequisite (if any): Introduction to Quantum Mechanics desirable

-D bjectives: The aim and objective of the cou - - the stude nts of B.Tech. class to the basic concepts of optics and its applications, el ectricity and magnetism, and quan um physics, so that they can use these in Eng ineering as per their requirem ent.
-Course ( Dutcomes: At the end of the course, the studen nt will be able to understand CO1 Identify and illustrate physical concepts a phenomena. and terminology used in optic s and other wave CO1 CO2 phenomena.
-Understand optical phenomena such as presented and the phenomena such as phenomena such a olarization, birefringence, inte erference, and diffraction CO2 phenomena.
-Understand optical phenomena such as printerms of the wave model.
-Understand the importance of wave enderstand the importance of the wave enderstand the wav olarization, birefringence, inte erference, and diffraction
+Course Objectives: The aim and objective of the course on Optics and Electromagnetism is to introduce the students of B.Tech. class to the basic concepts of optics and its applications, electricity and magnetism, and quantum physics, so that they can use these in Engineering as per their requirement.

+Course Outcomes: At the end of the course, the student will be able to understand

+CO1 Identify and illustrate physical concepts and terminology used in optics and other wave phenomena.
+CO2 Understand optical phenomena such as polarization, birefringence, interference, and diffraction in terms of the wave model.
+CO3 Understand the importance of wave equation in nature and appreciate the mathematical formulation of the same CO4 Acquire knowledge about the Maxwell equation and magnetic properties of materials.
+CO5 Appreciate the need for quantum mechanics, wave particle duality, uncertainty principle etc.